mrolli/myitjournal/docs/guides/vagrant.md

     In the above example, the final name of the VM will be `web01`.

 !!! success "Conclusion"
-    It makes sense to make use of these powerful possibilities of naming things.
+    It makes sense to use of these powerful possibilities of naming things.
 Especially it is useful to use them to namespace the virtual machines because when approaching the setup from the VM perspective you can map the VM instance to a project and the servers there in.
+Therefore if you set it to an absolute name using `VBoxManage`, I'd suggest to namespace it to the project it belongs to, something like "myproject_webserver01" or something like that.

+### Change machine settings like RAM, network cards, ...

+These configuration options are provider-specific.
+For VirtualBox have a look on the respective [page in the documentation](https://www.vagrantup.com/docs/providers/virtualbox/configuration).
+Summarized with two examples, it's possible to set almost everything by calling `VBoxManage` from within the Vagrantfile.
+The vb.customize directive calls `VBoxManage` and the contents of the array specified as its argument are passed straight to it.
+See `VBoxManage --help` for all the possible targets - there a lot!

+!!! abstract "Example modifying apects of a virtualbox machine"
+    ```ruby
+    config.vm.provider "virtualbox" do |vb|
+      vb.customize ["modifyvm", :id, "--cpuexecutioncap", "50"]
+      vb.customize ["modifyvm", :id, "--natdnshostresolver1", "on"]
+      vb.customize ["modifyvm", :id, "--memory", "384"]
+      vb.customize ["modifyvm", :id, "--nic3", "intnet"]
+      vb.customize ["modifyvm", :id, "--nic4", "intnet"]
+    end

+    # There are some convenience shortcuts for memory and CPU settings:
+    config.vm.provider "virtualbox" do |vb|
+      vb.memory = 1024
+      vb.cpus = 2
+    end
+    ```